tejada7/Java-Certification/OCP_Java17.md

 Methods returning a collection throw an `IllegalArgumentException` if keys are out of range (e.g. adding `c` to the subset of `aa`).
 Note that the same methods are available for `NavigbleMap` interface, and therefore its implementations.

-### Hiding method interfaces with private methods
+### Hiding method interfaces
 Oftentimes, we're faced with situations when we don't necessarily require to implement all methods exposed by an interface (c.f. interface segregation principle from SOLID principles).
-There is a technique seldom used that consists in leveraging interface's private methods, let's portray this intent with a real example, in the context of a repository interface that allows operations on the persistence layer:
+There is a technique rarely used to tackle this requirement, it's about using an encapsulated version of the original interface.
+Let's consider the below example:
 ```java
 interface Repository<T, ID> { // Mind the access level
     T save(T entity);